Packetdancer/evennia-sandbox/README.md

 Once you've cloned this into a directory and have an Evennia 0.7 or 0.8 environment available, go into the directory and type

+	pip install -r requirements.txt
 	evennia migrate

-If you're running a current development version of Evennia 0.8, you can recreate the missing files by doing:
+If you're running a current development version of Evennia 0.8, you can recreate the missing files and directories by doing:

 	evennia --initmissing